 Climate change is the defining environmental issue for our time, permeating conversations about economics, human rights and international relations.
 In order to engage in these conversations, it is critical to have a solid understanding of Earth’s climate system and how humans are altering it.
-We will begin by examining the natural state of Earth’s climate system and the factors that have caused past climate variability.
-We will investigate how humans have altered the climate system as well as some of the most significant impacts of anthropogenic warming.
-We will end with a discussion of some proposed science-based approaches to mitigating climate change.
+We begin by examining the natural state of Earth’s climate system and the factors that have caused past climate variability.
+We investigate how humans have altered the climate system as well as some of the most significant impacts of anthropogenic warming.
+We end with a discussion of some proposed science-based approaches to mitigating climate change.
 This interdisciplinary course does not count toward the completion of any diversification requirement.
 This counts toward the living systems requirement for the major.
-Prerequisite: ENVS 112 and 220 or MATH 258, or permission of the instructor.
+Prerequisite: ENVS 112 and either ENVS 220 or MATH 258.
 Offered every other year.

-The intention of this capstone seminar is to draw together and apply the concepts learned in earlier courses in the environmental studies concentration.
-The focus of the course will be on case studies of natural-resource management, with specific topic areas to be determined.
-In this strongly interdisciplinary effort, we will explore ecological, economic, social and legal issues that influence how people exploit natural resources, and whether that exploitation is sustainable.
-Students will be expected to develop and communicate their understanding of the complex and inseparable relationships of human well-being, ecosystem services and environmental management.
+The intention of this capstone seminar is to draw together and apply the concepts learned in earlier courses in the Environmental Studies Concentration.
+The focus of the course is on case studies of natural-resource management, with specific topic areas to be determined.
+In this strongly interdisciplinary effort, we explore ecological, economic, social and legal issues that influence how people exploit natural resources, and whether that exploitation is sustainable.
+Students are expected to develop and communicate their understanding of the complex and inseparable relationships of human well-being, ecosystem services and environmental management.
 This course is required for the major.
 This interdisciplinary course does not count toward the completion of any diversification requirement.
-Prerequisite: senior standing and environmental studies major or concentrator.
+Prerequisite: senior standing and declared environmental studies major or concentrator.
 Offered every spring.